 However, you should not invade people’s privacy and keep out from about 6 or 7 p. m.

-First, I’d like to apologize to my regular readers, you can probably sing about the Ländertickets, the federal country tickets, supplied by the Deutsche Bahn, Germany’s national train company.
+First, I’d like to apologize to my regular readers, you can probably sing about the Ländertickets, the federal state tickets, supplied by the Deutsche Bahn, Germany’s national train company.

 Nonetheless, here it comes again:

-The Deutsche Bahn offers the so-called Ländertickets, country tickets that are valid for one day in a specific federal country.
+The Deutsche Bahn offers the so-called Ländertickets, country tickets that are valid for one day in a specific federal state.

-Every federal country has its own and the cost varies from about 24 to 29 €uro.
+Every federal state has its own and the cost varies from about 24 to 29 €uro.

 Travelling Through the Federal Country of Schleswig-Holstein

-Lübeck is located in the federal country of Schleswig-Holstein, and the Schleswig-Holstein-Ticket costs 29 €uro for one and you have to add another 3 €uro per person travelling with you.
-So if you are two adults, it will set you back 32 €uro for both of you, if you travel with four other people, you’ll pay 41 €uro for your party of five; not bad, right?!
+Lubeck is located in the federal state of Schleswig-Holstein, and the Schleswig-Holstein-Ticket costs 28 €uro for one and you have to add another 4 €uro per person travelling with you.
+So if you are two adults, it will set you back 32 €uro for both of you, if you travel with four other people, you’ll pay 44 €uro for your party of five; not bad, right?!

 A child under 15 travels for free with two adults.

-While you can actually travel the entire day within the respective federal country, you are only allowed to take the regional trains.
-Those train numbers begin with RE, MET, etc. However, you cannot take the interregional trains such as the Intercity (IC) or Intercity Express (ICE).
+While you can actually travel the entire day within the respective federal state, you are only allowed to take the regional trains.
+Those train numbers begin with RE, MET, etc. However, you cannot take interregional trains such as the Intercity (IC) or Intercity Express (ICE).

-Extra: The Schleswig-Holstein-Ticket covers also the federal country of Mecklenburg-Western Pomerania as well as the city-state of Hamburg.
+Extra: The Schleswig-Holstein-Ticket covers also the federal state of Mecklenburg-Western Pomerania as well as the city-state of Hamburg.

-However, if you are travelling by yourself, just a oneway ticket to Lübeck will probably be cheaper than the Schleswig-Holstein-Ticket.
+However, if you are travelling by yourself, a one-way ticket to Lubeck will be cheaper than the Schleswig-Holstein-Ticket.
 Therefore and for other connections and rates, please visit the Deutsche Bahn’s website, it’s available in seven languages.

 Roads and Traffic

-Of course, there are also public buses – I link to the company’s page, but I really think you should rather prepare for lots of walking.
-And it will mostly on cobblestone so don’t even think about wearing heels or other foolish footwear.
+Of course, there are also public buses, but I really think you should rather prepare for lots of walking.
+And it will mostly be on cobblestone so don’t even think about wearing heels or other foolish footwear.

 Best Place to Sleep